hnhdigital-os/laravel-model-schema/CONTRIBUTING.md

 * Write (or update) unit tests.
 * Run `composer test` and ensure everything passes.

-We use Travis and Code Climate to help us achieve successful unit testing, code quality and coverage.
+We use Travis and Code Climate to help us achieve successful unit testing, code quality, and coverage.

 ## Pull requests